Search for pair production of first- and second-generation scalar leptoquarks in pp collisions at sqrt(s) = 7 TeV: Systematic Uncertainties

 A systematic uncertainty of 50\% (25\%) on the QCD multijet background estimate for the $\Pe\Pe jj$ ($\Pe\nu jj$) channel is estimated from the difference between the number of observed data and the background prediction in a QCD multijet-enriched data sample with lower jet multiplicity.

-PDF uncertainties on the theoretical cross section of LQ production and on the final selection acceptance have been calculated using the PDF4LHC ~\cite{pdf4lhc} prescriptions.
+PDF uncertainties on the theoretical cross section of leptoquark production and on the final selection acceptance have been calculated using the PDF4LHC ~\cite{pdf4lhc} prescriptions, with PDF and $\alpha_s$ variations of the MSTW2008~\cite{Martin:2009iq}, CTEQ6.6~\cite{Nadolsky:2008zw} and NNPDF2.0~\cite{Ball:2010de} PDF sets taken into account.
 Uncertainties on the cross section vary from 10 to 30 \% for leptoquarks in the mass range of 200--900\GeV, while the effect of the PDF uncertainties on signal acceptance varies from 1 to 3\%.
 The PDF uncertainties are not considered for background sources with uncertainties determined from data.
 An uncertainty on the modeling of pileup interactions in the MC simulation is determined by varying the mean of the distribution of pileup interactions by $8\%$.

 Energy and momentum scale uncertainties are estimated by assigning a 4\% uncertainty on the jet energy scale, a 1\%~(3\%) uncertainty on the electron energy scale for the barrel~(endcap) region of ECAL, and a 1\% uncertainty on the muon momentum scale.
 The effect of electron energy, muon momentum, and jet energy resolution on expected signal and backgrounds is assessed by smearing the electron energy by 1\% and 3\% in the barrel and endcaps, respectively, the muon momentum by 4\%, and by varying the jet energy resolution by an $\eta$-dependent value in the range 5-14\%.
-In the $l\nu jj$ analyses, the uncertainty on the energy and momentum scales and resolutions are propagated to the measurement of $\MET$.
+In the $\ell\nu jj$ analyses, the uncertainty on the energy and momentum scales and resolutions are propagated to the measurement of $\MET$.
 The effect of these uncertainties is calculated for the (minor) background sources for which no data rescaling is applied.
 For the background sources for which data rescaling is applied, residual uncertainties are calculated (\ie relative to the initial selection used to derive the rescaling factor).

 Recent measurements of the muon reconstruction, identification, trigger, and isolation efficiencies using $\cPZ\to\mu\mu$ events show very good agreement between data and MC events~\cite{zprimempas}.
 A $\sim 1\%$ discrepancy is observed in the data-to-MC comparison of the muon trigger efficiency.
 This discrepancy is taken as a systematic uncertainty per muon, assigned to both signal and estimated background.
 The electron trigger and reconstruction and identification uncertainties contribute 3\% (4\%) to the uncertainty in both signal and estimated background for the $\Pe\Pe jj$ ($\Pe\nu jj$) channel.